Does Drinking Water Help You Lose Weight?

 So, How Much Water Should You Drink?

-There is no magic number for everyone.
-Water consumption varies depending on myriad things, including your activity levels, metabolism, body weight, gender, and weather or environmental conditions where you live and work.13 However, there are some broad guidelines.
-For instance, the National Health Service recommends consuming 6 to 8 glasses (or about 1.2 liters) of water a day to prevent dehydration and enable your body to function optimally.14 For those who have a strenuous exercise routine, more water and electrolytes will need to be consumed based on the intensity and duration of the workout.
+While some studies do peg it at 1–2 liters daily, there is no magic number for everyone.13 Water consumption varies depending on myriad things, including your activity levels, metabolism, body weight, gender, and weather or environmental conditions where you live and work.14 However, there are some broad guidelines.
+For instance, the National Health Service recommends consuming 6 to 8 glasses (or about 1.2 liters) of water a day to prevent dehydration and enable your body to function optimally.15 For those who have a strenuous exercise routine, more water and electrolytes will need to be consumed based on the intensity and duration of the workout.

 References [ + ]

 |1, 3.||↑||Chang, Tammy, Nithin Ravi, Melissa A. Plegue, Kendrin R. Sonneville, and Matthew M. Davis.
 “Inadequate hydration, BMI, and obesity among US Adults: NHANES 2009–2012.”
 The Annals of Family Medicine 14, no. 4 (2016): 320-324.|